Getting Started

 -h, --help display help for command

 • The -g, --glob parameter is required.
-You can specify the directories or paths of files to translate, supporting glob syntax.
-Note that the parameter value must be quoted to avoid unexpected behavior from the command line parser.
+You can specify the file directories or paths to translate.
+It supports glob syntax.
+Note that the parameter value must be enclosed in quotes, otherwise it will be parsed by the command line and may cause unexpected behavior.
 Examples:

-2. yarn translate -g '*' will translate all document files under <root>/<source>.
+2. yarn translate -g '*' will translate all documentation files under <root>/<source>

 • The -C, --copy parameter is optional.
-It controls whether to copy local asset files to the target directory when the target file does not exist.
-The default is false, which means changing the asset reference paths to the source paths.
+It controls whether local asset files are copied to the target directory when the target file does not exist.
+The default is false, which means the reference path of the asset file is changed to point to the source path.
 Examples:

 • When this parameter is enabled: